 TRCC’s collaborative funding program serves as a U.S.-based Social Impact Accelerator, strengthening local and regional resilience through funding collaborative networks for climate, economy, and justice.
 The Accelerator is a pioneering model to use systems-based approaches to amplify the collective impact of networks of organizations to think and work together.
 It is hosted by TRCC and co-sponsored by the Threshold Foundation and other aligned funders.
+To help fund our 2020 network cohort of 14 organizations, click HERE.

 How it works: Our decision-making TRC Council has a majority of resilience leaders along with funder representatives.
 The Council shifts conventional philanthropic power structures to a deep democracy model where people who are affected by decisions make those decisions.
 How we decide together is as important as what we decide together.
 We fund projects in three stages.